 OVERVIEW: The Minneapolis based Loft Literary Center is one of the country's most respected literary arts centers.
-It offers a few broadly ranging grants and awards for writers at various stages of their artistic development.
-In addition, it also offers a supportive community and a number of other resources to help writers further their career.
+It offers a few grants and awards for writers at various stages of their artistic development.
+It also provides a supportive community and a number of other resources to help writers further their career.

-IP TAKE: Though Loft only offers a few grants and awards, its assistance is fairly substantial for the field of writing.
-Its additional resources can also be a great prize for you as a writer if you delve deep enough.
+IP TAKE: Though Loft only offers a few grants and awards, its support is fairly substantial for the field of writing.
+Its additional resources can also provide great funding for writers who delve deep enough.

-PROFILE: The Loft Literary Center offers a handful of major grants and awards.
-They are all given in order to "allow participants to focus on their craft over the course of a year; to hone their skills working with nationally acclaimed authors; and to embark on projects of their own design to further their artistic careers."
+PROFILE: The Loft Literary Center seeks to advance “the artistic development of writers,” foster “a thriving literary community,” and inspire “a passion for literature.”
+It funds a handful of major literary grants and awards that "allow participants to focus on their craft over the course of a year; to hone their skills working with nationally acclaimed authors; and to embark on projects of their own design to further their artistic careers."
 Though they are few, these programs are among the top tier in the field.

-The main categories of grants, awards, and fellowships for creative writing fall into five areas:
+The main categories of grants, awards, and fellowships for creative writing fall into four areas:

 - The McKnight Artist Fellowships - These fellowships of $25,000 each are given to five Minnesota writers per year.
 Four of the five awards alternate each year between fiction, creative nonfiction, and poetry/spoken word.
 The fifth award is granted to children’s literature authors and alternates annually between writers for children under the age of eight and writers for older readers.